usnistgov/FIPS201/_FIPS201/authentication.md

 # 6. PIV Cardholder Authentication {#s-6}

-_This section is normative._ It defines a suite of authentication mechanisms that are supported by all PIV Cards, as well as the applicability of these mechanisms in meeting the requirements for a set of graduated assurance levels.
+_This section is normative._ It defines a suite of authentication mechanisms that are supported by all PIV Cards as well as the applicability of these mechanisms in meeting the requirements for a set of graduated assurance levels.
 This section also defines some authentication mechanisms that make use of credential elements that MAY optionally be included on PIV Cards.
 Specific implementation details of authentication mechanisms